COVID-19 Frequently Asked Questions

 COVID-19 vaccines are safe, effective, and our best shot at getting back to normal.
 The University strongly encourages vaccination to protect yourself and the community.

-Vaccine appointments are available through Campus Health and locations throughout PIma County.
+Vaccine and booster appointments are available through Campus Health and locations throughout Pima County.

 If an employee tests positive, they should inform their supervisor and follow the university’s COVID-19 Workplace Positive Case Protocol For Supervisors.
 All employees should review and follow this protocol, which includes privacy guidelines.